Rgit915/lotide/README.md

 * `assertArraysEqual(...)`  : function which takes in two arrays and prints an appropriate message after comparing the two given arrays.

-* `assertEqual(...)`        : custom assertion function which compares two values and prints out a colorful message to console in both success and failur.Emojis are used to add visuals and color to the assertion output.
+* `assertEqual(...)`        : custom assertion function which compares two values and prints out a colorful message to console in both success and failure.Emojis are used to add visuals and color to the assertion output.

 * `assertObjectsEqual(...)` : takes in two objects to compare and logs an approprate assertion emoji included messages to the console.